SradnickDev/GridBasedBuilding/README.md

 - simple Terrain/Ground Collision Check

-I didnt find a good way to solve the tons of conditions wich are needed for the Wall,Ramp,Floor Placement.
+I didnt find a good way to solve the tons of conditios wich are needed for the Wall,Ramp,Floor Placement.
 Also for the chain destruction i thought of saving all required Nighbours wich was the wrong way of doing it.

 Take a look in the GridNode.cs for more Information :D have fun to see some horror code